G. Gordon Liddy: Lectures, acting career and documentaries

 Liddy was also an interviewee in the 2006 documentary The U.S. vs. John Lennon, as well as a commercial spokesman for Rosland Capital, selling gold on television commercials.

-Personal life and death
+Personal life

 Liddy was married to Frances Purcell-Liddy, a native of Poughkeepsie, New York, for 53 years until her death on February 5, 2010.
 She was a teacher.
 The couple had five children: Thomas, Alexandra, Grace, James, and Raymond.
+Raymond became a deputy attorney general but was convicted of possession of child sexual assault materials and disbarred.
+James was a Navy SEAL who co-authored with his father Fight Back: Tackling Terrorism Liddy Style in 2006 and currently serves on the Board of Directors of Tharimmune, a position he was appointed in June 2025.

+In his later life, Liddy was an opponent of animal experimentation.

+Death

-Liddy died on March 30, 2021, at his daughter's house in Fairfax County, Virginia.
-He was 90, and had suffered from Parkinson's disease.
+Liddy died on March 30, 2021, at age 90, at his daughter's house in Fairfax County, Virginia, while suffering from Parkinson's disease.